-Social determinants of health (SDOH) have long impacted Medicaid beneficiaries, especially within Black, Indigenous and People of Color (BIPOC) communities and the pandemic has only exacerbated this problem.
+Social drivers of health (SDOH) have long impacted Medicaid beneficiaries, especially within Black, Indigenous and People of Color (BIPOC) communities and the pandemic has only exacerbated this problem.
 The major factors playing into this were the dramatic increase in unemployment during the pandemic and the subsequent housing crisis.
 For many people, especially children, it also resulted in food insecurity.
 Each of these factors affected the BIPOC population disproportionately.

 By focusing on delivering whole-person care, Medicaid managed care organizations (MCOs) can deliver much more than health care, including SDOH-related services and supports.
 Not only does this comprehensive approach improve health outcomes, but it also reduces costs.
 Some strategies states and MCOs can employ to improve SDOH include: